-Exploring Optimal Cost-Performance Designs for Raw Microprocessors
+SimpleFit: A Framework for Analyzing Design Trade-Offs in Raw Architectures

-Csaba Andras Moritz Donald Yeung Anant Agarwal Laboratory for Computer Science Massachusetts Institute of Technology Cambridge, Massachusetts 02139 {andras,piano,agarwal}@lcs.mit.edu
+Csaba Andras Moritz, Donald Yeung, and Anant Agarwal

-Abstract

-The semiconductor industry roadmap projects that advances in VLSI technology will permit more than one billion transistors on a chip by the year 2010.
+Abstract-The semiconductor industry roadmap projects that advances in VLSI technology will permit more than one billion transistors on a chip by the year 2010.
 The MIT Raw microprocessor is a proposed architecture that strives to exploit these chip-level resources by implementing thousands of tiles, each comprising a processing element and a small amount of memory, coupled by a static two-dimensional interconnect.
-A compiler partitions fine-grain instruction-level parallelism across the tiles and statically schedules inter-tile communication over the interconnect.
-Because Raw microprocessors fully expose their internal hardware structure to the software, they can be viewed as a gigantic FPGA with coarse-grained tiles, in which software orchestrates communication over static interconnections.
+A compiler partitions fine-grain instruction-level parallelism across the tiles and statically schedules intertile communication over the interconnect.
+Because Raw microprocessors fully expose their internal hardware structure to the software, they can be viewed as a gigantic FPGA with coarse-grained tiles in which software orchestrates communication over static interconnections.
 One open challenge in Raw architectures is to determine their optimal grain size and balance.
-The grain size is the area of each tile, and the balance is the proportion of area in each tile devoted to memory, processing, communication, and I/O. If the total chip area is fixed, more area devoted to processing will result in a higher processing power per node, but will lead to a fewer number of tiles.

-This paper presents an analytical framework using which designers can reason about the design space of Raw microprocessors.
-Based on an architectural model and a VLSI cost analysis, the framework computes the performance of applications, and uses an optimization process to identify designs that will execute these applications most cost-effectively.

-Although the optimal machine configurations obtained vary for different applications, problem sizes and budgets, the general trends for various applications are similar.
-Accordingly, for the applications studied, assuming an 1 billion logic transistor equivalent area, we recommend building a Raw chip with approximately 1000 tiles, 30 words/cycle global I/O, 20Kbytes of local memory per node, 3-4 words/cycle local communication bandwidth, and single-issue processors.
+The grain size is the area of each tile and the balance is the proportion of area in each tile devoted to memory, processing, communication, and off-chip global I/O. If the total chip area is fixed, higher processing power per tile requires large tiles and hence reduces the total number of tiles on the chip.
+This paper presents SimpleFit, a novel analytical framework that designers can use to reason about the design space of Raw microprocessors.
+Our model is also generalizable to multiprocessors on a chip.
+Based on an architectural model, an application model, and a VLSI cost analysis, the framework computes the performance of applications and uses an optimization process to identify designs that will execute these applications most cost-effectively.
+Although the optimal machine configurations obtained vary for different applications, problem sizes, and budgets, the general trends for various applications are similar.
+Accordingly, for the applications studied, assuming a onr billion logic transistor equivalent area, we recommend building a Raw chip with approximately 1,000 tiles, 30 words/cycle global I/O, 20 Kbytes of local memory per tile, three to four words/cycle local communication bandwidth, and single-issue processors.
 This configuration will give performance near the global optimum for most applications.

+Index Terms-Multiprocessors, microprocessors, modeling, architecture.

-1 Introduction
+1 INTRODUCTION

-Advances in semiconductor technology have made possible the integration of multiple functional units, large cache memories, reconfigurable logic arrays and peripheral functions into single-chip microprocessors.
+A DVANCES in semiconductor technology have made possible the integration of multiple functional units, large cache memories, reconfigurable logic arrays, and peripheral functions into single-chip microprocessors.
 Unfortunately, increases in the performance of contemporary microprocessors have come at the cost of increasing inefficiencies in silicon area usage.
 The inefficiencies arise from the complexity of designs that use hardware support to exploit more instruction level parallelism.

 Maintaining a rapid increase in microprocessor performance will require a cost efficient utilization of silicon area.
-The MIT Raw microprocessor is a proposed architecture that exposes its internal hardware structure to the compiler, so that the compiler can determine and orchestrate the best mapping of an application to the hardware.
-A Raw microprocessor [1] is reminiscent of a coarse-grained FPGA and comprises a replicated set of tiles coupled together by a set of compiler orchestrated, pipelined, switches (Figure 1).
-Each tile contains a simple RISC-like processing core and an SRAM memory for instructions and data.
-Instruction memory allows the multiplexing of the compute logic on a cycle by cycle basis.
-SRAM memory distributed across the tiles eliminates the memory bandwidth bottleneck, provides low latency to each memory module, and prevents off-chip I/O latency from limiting effective computational throughput.
+The MIT Raw microprocessor is a proposed architecture that exposes its internal hardware structure to the compiler so that the compiler can determine and orchestrate the best mapping of an application to the hardware.
+A Raw microprocessor [1] is reminiscent of a coarse-grained FPGA and comprises a replicated set of tiles coupled together by a